arhankundu99/System-Design/Database/Database Fundamentals/Section 8_ Concurrency Control/README.md

 ### Serializable isolation:
 In this isolation level, <b>THE TRANSACTION ONLY</b> reads those row versions which were available before the start of the transaction.
 (Notice the difference, in read committed, before the start of processing each query, the dbms reads the latest version, but here, the dbms reads those version before the start of transaction).
-The chances of conflicts are high in this case compared to read committed and the transactions in this isolation level may fail frequently.
+The chances of failures are high in this case compared to read committed.
 It is upon the application to retry. ```When a transaction starts, it gets a snapshot of all the current running transactions are currently running.
 And based on this, while executing the query, it decides on which row version to read.
 (As there is no timestamp included in the row version and it has to read those versions which were available before the start of the transaction).
 Also If a row is currently being updated by some other transaction, then a query in the current transaction which updates the row is also blocked like the read committed isolation.
 So when the dbms wants to read the row, it would read the version whose xmin < the txId of the current transaction and xmin is not equal to any of the txId available in the snapshot (which were running at the start of the transactions).```

 In this isolation level, the concurrent transactions must produce the results in each step of the transactions as if they were executed serially.
 If they fail to do so, then this transaction would fail.